AmineAbeidDev/push_swap--Stacks-/README.md

-#push_swap
+# push_swap

 This project requires to make an algorithm to sort a stack of numbers with minimum operation

 We are allowd to manipulate the stack using another stack and six operation:

-ra: to rotate the stack A (sends the first number to the end of stack A)
+ra: to rotate the stack A (sends the first number to the end of stack A)\n
 rb: to rotate the stack B

-rra: to reverse rotate the stack A (sends the last number to the start of stack A)
+rra: to reverse rotate the stack A (sends the last number to the start of stack A)\n
 rrb: to reverse rotate the stack B

-pa: to send the first element of stack A to the start of stack B
+pa: to send the first element of stack A to the start of stack B\n
 pb: to send the first element of stack B to the start of stack A

 Execute: ./push_swap (set of non-duplicated numbers)